josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/typecheck/README.md

 #### Why not real sourcemaps?

 TypeScript unfortunately cannot consume sourcemaps, only produce them.
-Therefore, it's impossible to generate a source map to go along with the TCB code and feed it to TypeScript.
+Therefore, it is impossible to generate a source map to go along with the TCB code and feed it to TypeScript.

 ### Generation diagnostics

 Not all template errors will be caught by TypeScript from generated TCB code.
 The template type checking engine may also detect errors during the creation of the TCB itself.
 Several classes of errors are caught this way:

-* DOM schema errors, like elements that don't exist or attributes that aren't correct.
+* DOM schema errors, like elements that do not exist or attributes that are not correct.
 * Missing pipes.
 * Missing `#ref` targets.
 * Duplicate `let-variable`s.
 * Attempts to write to a `let-variable`.

 These errors manifest as "generation diagnostics", diagnostics which are produced during TCB generation, before TCB code is fed to TypeScript.
-They're ultimately reported together with any converted TCB diagnostics, but are tracked separately by the type checking system.
+They are ultimately reported together with any converted TCB diagnostics, but are tracked separately by the type checking system.

 ### Inline operations